|

 adverse it has the potential to produce emotional morbidity.

 (Excerpted from: Sinclair RD.
+JMHG 1,

-JMHG 1, No. 4, pp. 319–327, December 2004)
+No. 4, pp. 319–327, December 2004)

 Androgens and alopecia

-Androgens have profound effects
+Androgens have profound effects on scalp and

-absence of androgens, while body hair growth is dependent on the action of
+androgens, while body hair growth is dependent on the action of

 androgens.
 Androgenetic alopecia, referred to as male pattern hair loss